-Youth employability coach's are based in jobcentres with a maximum caseload of 100 claimants.
-They aim to support young claimants with multiple barriers to work and complex needs in developing the skills to look for, find and keep employment.
-Youth employability coach's are able to provide a tailored, focused and intensive level of support for 6 months depending on a claimant's individual needs.
+Youth employability coaches are based in jobcentres with a maximum caseload of 100 claimants.

+They aim to support young claimants with multiple barriers to work and complex needs to develop the skills to look for, find and keep employment.
+Youth employability coaches are able to provide a tailored, focused and intensive level of support for 6 months depending on a claimant's individual needs.

 A case conference is required to extend support to 12 months where appropriate.

-Youth employability coach's may attend appointments with claimants outside of the jobcentre.
+Youth employability coaches may attend appointments with claimants outside of the jobcentre.
 This may be with providers or other support organisations.

-The types of support that a Youth Employability Coach may provide include:
+The types of support that a youth employability coach may provide include:

-- in depth face to face interventions - CV, application and interview preparation support - identifying suitable provision and opportunities to develop claimant employability skills - conducting in depth follow up conversations, reviews of provision and work based opportunities - advocating for claimants with employers and providers where appropriate - up to 6 weeks of 'in work support' when a claimant starts work or work based opportunity
+- in depth face-to-face interventions - CV, application and interview preparation support - identifying suitable provision and other opportunities to develop claimant employability skills - conducting in depth follow-up conversations, reviews of provision and workbased opportunities - advocating for claimants with employers and providers where appropriate - up to 6 weeks of 'in work support' when a claimant starts work or a workbased opportunity